 Backlinks

 Backlinks were the original foundation of Google’s algorithm, as laid out in the research paper that founded Google.
-However, in 2018, they began to lose ground to the two factors above: Consistent Publication of Engaging Content and Keywords in Meta Title Tags.
+However, in 2018, they began to lose ground to the two factors above: Consistent Publication of Satisfying Content and Keyword in Meta Title Tag.
 While backlinks are still a major factor in Google’s decision of where to rank a website in its search results, content quality should be your primary focus as it attracts links organically while simultaneously being the most important ranking factor in and of itself.

 Niche Expertise